OndrejVacekSPSCL/RP0-HandHeld/JOURNAL.md

 I looked into how game controllers work.
 I found this [reddit post](https://www.reddit.com/r/AskElectronics/comments/8lt9gv/what_kind_of_pushbuttons_do_game_controllers_use/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) and through the comments I found [those switches](https://www.aliexpress.com/item/32866761020.html).
 I will be making custom pcb to fit them.

 ### Battery and charging module
-With the help of this [video](https://youtu.be/wPQf_Pz0APA?si=iIAJfkxdQpS1blh7) I learned how to charge the RP0 from battery i found [cheap voltage booster](https://tinyurl.com/429w3p3t), because the one he uses in the video is almost 15x expensive.
-I also found this [battery]().
-Because i dont want to have the RP0 take the power all the time i also found those [switches]().
+With the help of this [video](https://youtu.be/wPQf_Pz0APA?si=iIAJfkxdQpS1blh7) I learned how to charge the RP0 from battery I found [cheap voltage booster](https://tinyurl.com/429w3p3t), because the one he uses in the video is almost 15x expensive.
+I also found this [battery](https://tinyurl.com/25jmx5w2).
+Because I dont want to have the RP0 take the power all the time I also found those [switches](https://tinyurl.com/34hr93tu).

-**Time spent: 4hr**
+**Time spent: 5hr**